bazilinskyy/coupled-sim/README.md

 #### Common configuration for car (_PlayerControlingCar_ and _PlayerInAIControlledCar_) agents
 Following additional fields has to be defined:
-- Car Idx - indicates car prefab that will be spawned for this role.
+- _CarIdx_ - indicates car prefab that will be spawned for this role.
 Selected prefab is the one on the indicated index on _AvatarPrefabDriver_ list (field on _PlayerSystem_ component)
 - _VehicleType_ - indicates how spawned car will be configured.
 It may be either _AV_ or _MDV_.
 This parameter corresponds to _AV_ and _MDV_ sections in _PlayerAvatar_ component.

 #### Configuration for _PlayerInAIControlledCar_ agents